W1T3H4T/Find-PAN/README.md

 The script generates two log files:

-1. **Find-PAN.log:** Logs limited details of the runtime execution.
+1. **Find-PAN-trace.log:** Logs limited details of the runtime execution.
-2. **Find-PAN-trace.log:** Logs detailed information of identified PANs.
+2. **Find-PAN.log:** Logs detailed information of identified PANs.

 Log files are generated in the specified log directory or the current working directory if no log directory is provided.

-## PAN Patterns
+## PAN and TRACK Patterns

-The script uses predefined regular expressions to identify PANs.
+The script uses predefined regular expressions to identify PAN and TRACK 1 & 2 data.
 Supported PAN types include:

 - American Express
 - MasterCard